 If we worked towards making our tax system more equitable, we would have all the resources we’d need to invest in rebuilding the middle class and ensuring a strong future for our country.

 Our ability to defend our American values is dependent on a healthcare system that is affordable and accessible for everyone.
 It’s up to our government to ensure healthcare that protects all of us is there when we need it most.
 For me, that was when my little brother, Danny, reached out to get help for his addiction and when my husband, Kenny, sought emergency care for his lung which had unexpectedly collapsed right before our wedding.
 For everyone without insurance in our district, seeking life-saving medical attention can ruin credit and financial freedom, forever.
 While Kenny and I started our lives together with $200,000 in medical debt, we were able to move in with his parents while we got on our feet, but so many members of our community don’t have that support.

 My experiences navigating our healthcare system led me to commit so much of my time at PATH to working on California’s Medicaid expansion which brought coverage to 13.5 million Californians –– I will use that experience to craft a system that works for us all.

 Where we’re from, we take care of our own.
 Whether that’s providing rehabilitation to those experiencing a substance abuse disorder, or a little extra support for families serving as caretakers for our aging seniors, as a community, we deserve a system we can all afford.

 Our representatives are elected to make us the priority, but instead, Washington politicians make decisions that benefit their party leaders, special interests and billionaire donors.
 From day one, I said I wouldn’t take corporate money — I am running to represent you, not the extremely wealthy or the big businesses they control.
-If we want a government that fights for the will of the people and not special interests, we have to reform the way in which we finance our campaigns and we must hold our elected leaders accountable.
+If we want a government that fights for the will of the people and not special interests, we have to reform the way in which we finance our campaigns.